 - Check out Old Faithful’s next eruption time at JHT.Guide/oldfaithful when you are leaving Jackson.
 This allows you to time its eruption with your arrival in the Old Faithful area.
 Cell phone service is iffy in both parks—especially Yellowstone—so checking our site while still in Jackson is recommended.
 The rangers at the Yellowstone entrance will also have information on when Old Faithful is set to “blow,” too.
 Eruption times are approximate—give or take 10 minutes before or after stated time.

-- The entrance fee for both Grand Teton and Yellowstone national parks is $50 for a private, non-commercial vehicle; $40 for a motorcycle.
+- The entrance fee for both Grand Teton and Yellowstone national parks is $70 for a private, non-commercial vehicle, $40 for a motorcycle.
 This pass is good for a year not only here, but at national parks across the country!
 A 7-day pass to only Yellowstone costs $35.